bodergob373/Build-a-Monster-Truck/README.md

 For these hours, I only scripted some core mechanics of the game.
 The game is unfinished and some other features such as money or the shop won't work.
 ## NOTE:
-The code files are just the ones I wrote or modified.
+The code files are just the ones I wrote.
 They don't work outside of the game.
 ### What I did:
 - Vehicle Stats: Dynamically Calculates total fuel, strength, and engine power of the truck as it is being built, ignoring blocks that are not connected.
 - Vehicle Setup: Attaches all the blocks together, adds suspension and motors to wheels, creates flipping and steering forces, and sends important information to the vehicle controller when the Drive button is pressed.